Updated 2/25/26

 Management Team

 The broader leadership bench mirrors this approach.
 Key executives across finance, operations, and global distribution bring years of experience, many having worked their way up inside the company.
-They’ve shown discipline with capital allocation, maintaining a balanced approach between reinvestment in the business, returning capital to shareholders, and managing the balance sheet.
-While this management team may not generate headlines, they’ve demonstrated a steady hand and a clear focus on sustainable performance.
+They have shown discipline with capital allocation, maintaining a balanced approach between reinvestment in the business, returning capital to shareholders, and managing the balance sheet.
+The decision to continue raising the dividend through a cyclical earnings trough is consistent with management’s long-standing philosophy of steady, sustainable shareholder returns.
+While this management team may not generate headlines, they have demonstrated a steady hand and a clear focus on durable performance across full business cycles.

 Valuation and Stock Performance